solo-io/gloo/test/e2e/README.md

 These tests are disabled by default for performance reasons but should be run on changes to the xds clients and added to any nightly suites.

+### AWS Tests
+We have a setup guide for configuring the AWS credentials needed for the tests in our [Gloo E2E README](https://github.com/solo-io/gloo/blob/main/test/e2e/README.md).

+Solo's AWS security has been tightened, so it _may_ not be possible to generate personal AIM credentials anymore - at least without the proper permissions.
+You can configure your local credentials using the credentials found in our [AWS start page](https://soloio.awsapps.com/start#/) by
+1. Selecting the `developers` AWS account
+2. Click on "Command line or programmatic access" option
+3. Use the credentials shown, _including_ the Session Token
+    - The tests are set up to use the session token automatically when running locally through the `os.Getenv("GCLOUD_BUILD_ID")` check.
+    - _Note: From experience, these credentials update every day, so you may need to update the credentials as necessary._

+You will also need to set your `AWS_SHARED_CREDENTIALS_FILE` environment variable to the **absolute path** to your AWS credentials.
+The default location where AWS stores credentials is `~/.aws/credentials`.